stephenhandley/expo-rsd/README.md

     at loadModuleImplementation (require.js:277:5)
 ```

-If I comment out this line on `metro.config.js` the app will render, but unsuprisingly importing from react-strict-dom will fail.
+If I comment out this line on `metro.config.js` the app will render, but then unsurprisingly can't import react-strict-dom components
 ```
 config.resolver.unstable_enablePackageExports = true;
 ```